flybywiresim/discord-bot/README.md

 ## Best Practices

-* Please use clear names for your PR's and commands
+* Please use clear names for your PR's and commands.
-* Check [here](https://github.com/flybywiresim/discord-bot/projects/1) to see a list of wanted commands that you may want to work on, or check the #discord-bot channel in the Discord Server
+* Check [here](https://github.com/flybywiresim/discord-bot/projects/1) what is being worked on, or check the #discord-bot channel in the Discord Server.
+* Check the #discord-bot channel for regular discussions about the repository.

 ## Contributing